-In 2023, we saw a resumption in commercial activities, public infrastructure spending, and an increase in digital financial services, which has driven the growth around the world in the post-pandemic era, including the Philippines.
-Over the past year, Yuanta Savings Bank (Philippines) (YSBP) has undergone many changes and has made great advances in various businesses to secure more opportunities, while ensuring adequate measures of risk management.
+In 2024, Yuanta Savings Bank (Philippines) (YSBP) underwent many changes and made great advances in various businesses to secure more opportunities, while ensuring adequate measures of risk management despite uncertainties in the global economy as well as unpredictable domestic affairs within the Philippines.

-Looking forward to 2024, many uncertainties continue to impact the global economy, including high geopolitical tensions in various part of the world and debt-service burdens.
-According to OECD report, global GDP growth is projected at 3.1% in 2024 and 3.2% in 2025, little changed from the 3.1% in 2023.
-We believe that resilience is crucial for facing existing and emerging risks and market uncertainties and the cornerstone to sustainable operations.
-We will continue to enhance our corporate governance structures and take actions to regularly monitor the risks and identify potential opportunities in our businesses, leveraging the available resources from within and outside of the organization to overcome the challenges and spur revenue growth.
+Looking forward to 2025, high geopolitical tensions in various parts of the world and international tariff changes will present even greater challenges to our businesses.
+We continue to believe that resilience is crucial for facing existing and emerging risks and market volatility and is the foundation to sustainable operations.
+We will persist in strengthening our corporate governance structures and taking actions to regularly monitor the risks and identity potential opportunities in our businesses, leveraging the available resources from within and outside of the organization to overcome the challenges and spur revenue growth.

-We understand that there are still many challenges ahead and continue to rethink business strategies, operational practices and stakeholder communication to build resiliency and sustainability throughout the organization.
+We will be even more alert to rethink business strategies, operational practices, and stakeholder communication to build resiliency and sustainability throughout the organization.

-2023 was a year to recovery after the pandemic.
+2024 was a year of solid actions and growth.
 We have demonstrated our commitment to providing quality financial services to our customers and to practicing corporate social responsibility.
-We look forward to 2024 with anticipation of building upon the improvements we have made to contribute positively to the future earnings of YSBP and its business growth.
+We look forward to 2025 with anticipation of building upon the improvements we have made to contribute positively to the future earnings of YSBP and its business growth.